JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - <strong>Floor Method</strong> is when you can ensure that a value is always rounded down to fit a "whole number" as opposed to 3.33 bottles of milk for example.
 You would need to do it like this: `var numberOfBottles = Math.floor (money - 1.5);`.
 The `Math.floor` if the floor function.
 - the Math.floor function rounds a number down to the nearest integer, whereas the Math.random function generates numbers from 0 to 1.
 - `Math.floor(Math.random() * 5) + 1;.` - would give a random number between 1 and 5.

-- Math.random will generate are random number (between 0 and 0.9999).
-Rememember that Math.random() does not take in arguments!!

 - There are also functions that are able to take an input and are able to use this inside the function to do something (or able to give an output).
 - In order to get an OUTPUT out of the function, you need to use the `return` keyword.
 When we then CALL a function that has an output, we can use the output and assign it to a variable.
 This is usually added just before the closing brace i.e. `return money % 1.5;` which will give you the remainder of the division.